 SPDR Portfolio S&P 500 High Dividend ETF (SPYD)

 Expense Ratio: 0.07%

 The SPDR Portfolio S&P 500 High Dividend ETF (NYSEARCA:SPYD) is one of the least expensive dividend ETFs on the market, high dividend or otherwise.
 The ETF tracks the S&P 500 High Dividend Index, the high-dividend offshoot of the traditional S&P 500.

-SPYD’s yield requirement gives this high-dividend ETF a focused roster of just 80 stocks, but the 12-month dividend yield of 4.5% makes this high-dividend ETF appealing for income investors relative to standard broad market funds.
+SPYD’s yield requirement gives this high-dividend ETF a focused roster, but the 12-month dividend yield of 4.35% makes this high-dividend ETF appealing for income investors relative to standard broad market funds.

 SPYD relies heavily on high-income sectors that have shown historical vulnerability to rising interest rates.
-The real estate and utilities sectors combine for almost 35% of this high dividend ETF’s weight.
+The real estate and utilities sectors combine for about 30% of this high dividend ETF’s weight.

 Invesco Dow Jones Industrial Average Dividend ETF (DJD)

 The Invesco Dow Jones Industrial Average Dividend ETF (NYSEARCA:DJD) is a yield-weighted approach to the venerable Dow Jones Industrial Average.
 What this high-dividend ETF does is weigh the 30 Dow stocks by their trailing 12-month dividend, not price, as the traditional Dow does.

 DJD’s yield focus makes IBM(NYSE:IBM) the high dividend ETF’s largest holding.
 DJD’s largest sector weight is technology, and the fund devotes just 7.8% of its assets to consumer goods.

 While DJD appears to be a high-dividend ETF, the fund offers significant dividend growth potential because many of the Dow’s 30 member firms have payout-increase streaks that can be measured in decades.